Platypus survey methods (pros and cons)

 Photo courtesy of J. Gwyther

-Use of live-trapping nets
+Use live-trapping nets to capture animals

 Positive features: